onqtam/headjack/src/unsorted/roadmap.md

 Oauth as a partner

+plan how to enable current websites to gradually migrate to this shared identity layer and data exportability & interoperability

 “The open source company”
 We do not have enough of a team but will fund the most capable ones who wosh to build - there is plenty of room to capture value - the pie is big enough
 We can collectively build this thing in parallel